 Tooth decay & caries: symptoms, treatments and prevention

-Dental caries, also known as tooth decay, is one of the most common oral diseases in the world.
-The WHO (World Health Organization) emphasizes the importance of oral health and, in particular, the relevance of tooth decay treatment to avoid health complications.
+Dental caries, also known as tooth decay, is one of the most prevalent oral diseases in the world.
+The WHO (World Health Organisation) emphasises the importance of oral health and, they actually say that, 'untreated dental caries in permanent teeth is the most common health condition according to the Global Burden of Disease 2021.'

 A fertile ground for cavities